aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

     --query "Stacks[0].Outputs[*].[OutputKey, OutputValue]"
 ```

-### Create SSO users
+### Create AWS SSO users
 Follow [add AWS SSO user instructions](./aws-sso-setup.md#add-aws-sso-users) to create two users with names `User1` and `User2` or use any two of your existing AWS SSO users to test the solution.
-Make sure you use AWS SSO in the same AWS region in which you deployed the solution.
-Retrieve the identity store id which you need for the next step.
+Make sure you use AWS SSO in the same AWS Region in which you deployed the solution.

 ### Create custom SAML 2.0 applications
 Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon) on the AWS management account of your AWS Organizations.
-Make sure you select the same region as the one where you deployed the solution stack.
+Make sure you select the same Region as the one where you deployed the solution stack.

 Do the following steps for **each** of two required custom SAML 2.0 applications, for _Team 1_ and for _Team 2_.
 1. Choose **Applications**